-Trying to lose weight and failing can be soul destroying especially when you think you are following this kind of advice with false claims.
+Trying to lose weight and failing can be soul-destroying especially if you’re following these kind of false claims.

 Individuals with a BMI of 25 to 29.9 are considered overweight, while individuals with a BMI of 30 or more are considered obese.